How Much Does a Deck Cost in the Everett Area?

 • If Low Maintenance is top priority, but you don’t care about high end decking, you can save by using an entry-level composite, but splurging on composite or metal railings.

 • If you’re looking for a Resort-like Feel, consider adding deck lighting, an accent color border, and composite privacy paneling.
+Thes can be big bang-for-your-buck aesthetic upgrades that really up feel of the space.

 • Love to host BBQs all year-round?
 Add a transparent Deck Cover, built-in bench seating, and Wood Railings with a Drink Rail to create a fantastic space for hosting get-togethers.